ninchistudios/yolol/Chaga.md

 ## Preserved

 * The Momento is fast and moddable.
-The Chaga preserves the 150m/s empty speed, and approx 120m/s full speed with safezone ores, in an open and moddable framework.
+The Chaga preserves the 150m/s empty speed, and approx 120m/s full speed with safezone ores, in an open, mostly unarmoured and moddable framework.
+Speed over tank.
 * XY form factor with a central open bay.
 Unlike the more common "flat" XZ form factor, the Chaga preserves the Momento's "vertical" XY with an open central section.
 * Entry level construction.
 The Chaga preserves T1 components as far as possible.
 Easily upgraded to fancier components as money allows.